FINRAOS/JTAF-ExtWebDriver/README.md

 =============
 We encourage contribution from the open source community to make ExtWebDriver better.
 Please refer to the [development](http://finraos.github.io/JTAF-ExtWebDriver/contribute.html) page for more information on how to contribute to this project including sign off and DCO agreement.

+If you have any questions or discussion topics, please post them on [Google Groups](https://groups.google.com/forum/#!forum/jtaf-extwebdriver).

 Building
 =========
 ExtWebDriver uses Maven for build.
 Please install Maven by downloading it from [here](http://maven.apache.org/download.cgi).